 \subsection{Application Framework}

-\textbf{Classification and Retrieval:} The structure of the classification model is illustrated at the top of \Cref{clsrevl}.
+\textbf{Classification and Retrieval:} The structure of the classification model is illustrated at the top of \Cref{fig:clsrevl}.
 After processing by the SD Encoders, the node features from S\&D Graphs are passed through max-pooling to extract global features.
 These global features are then concatenated and fed into MLPs for classification.
-The retrieval model structure is shown at the bottom of \Cref{clsrevl}.
+The retrieval model structure is shown at the bottom of \Cref{fig:clsrevl}.
 The process of extracting global features is identical to that of classification.
 Global features are then passed through MLPs, and aligned with image features obtained from the pre-trained ULIP \cite{ulip} image encoder.
 The ULIP encoder is used with fixed pre-trained weights, and a fine-tuning MLP head is added for alignment.

-\textbf{Generation:} The vector free-hand sketch generation framework is based on Denoising Diffusion Probabilistic Models (DDPM) \cite{ddpm}, and the times steps are encoded by the SinusoidalPosEmb \cite{sinu}, as shown in \Cref{diff}, where SDGraph serves as the noise prediction module.
+\textbf{Generation:} The vector freehand sketch generation framework is based on Denoising Diffusion Probabilistic Models (DDPM) \cite{ddpm}, and the timestep is encoded by the SinusoidalPosEmb \cite{sinu}, as shown in \Cref{fig:diff}, where SDGraph serves as the noise prediction module.
 For input sketches corrupted with noise, both SGraph and DGraph undergo down-sampling and up-sampling operations.
 Afterward, SGraph features are transferred to DGraph to obtain point-wise features, which are subsequently fed into MLPs to predict the noise.